 Many wrongly assume that PPC is expensive.
 Businesses can actually choose to bid on the most effective keywords with a low price.
 Thus, keyword research is key to getting the best return out of PPCs as a business.

-The Differences Between SEO And SEM
+The Comparison Between SEO And SEM

 SEO aims to improve ranking in the organic search results.
 Meanwhile, SEM’s goal is to rank highly in both organic results and paid search results.